Volunteering is a great way to provide meaningful service to our community and to meet people from all walks of life.

 Volunteers must be at least 18 years old for the following volunteer opportunities.
 Contact our Volunteer Services Coordinator or call 206-386-4664 to ask about volunteer openings and request an application.

-Provide tutoring and encouragement for English language and adult basic education learners who are developing skills in conversational English, reading comprehension, writing and preparing for the U.S. Naturalization and GED tests.
-Volunteers tutor learners at the Central Library and the Broadview and Rainier Beach branches for at least six months.
+Volunteers in the Adult Education Tutoring Program provide tutoring for English language and adult basic education learners who are developing skills in conversational English, reading comprehension, writing and preparing for the U.S. Naturalization and GED tests.
+Volunteers are asked to tutor learners for at least six months.
+The program is currently offered at the Broadview Branch and will be offered at the Lake City and Rainier Beach Branches in the future.

-We ask that prospective volunteers submit their application in July for the new school year's Homework Help program.
-However, we accept applications throughout the school year as we continue to place volunteers.
+Volunteers support students with their homework assignments and with developing literacy, mathematics and social emotional learning skills during the school year.
+The Homework Help program primarily serves elementary school students but is available for students in grades K-12.
+We ask prospective volunteers to submit their application in the summer for the upcoming school year's Homework Help Program.
+However, we do accept applications throughout the school year as we continue to place volunteers.

 Library Support Volunteer